-- Universal Access Policy should: - Ensure the protection of small and medium ICT enterprises against predatory practices. - -A different look at what significant market prices means - Take into account local conditions, risks and limitations in defining strategies. - Define mechanisms adapted to local circumstances and avoiding replicating solutions that were designed for another country. - Define funding mechanisms including local participation, ICT operators, other economic sectors, governments and international sponsors, etc. - Encourage the promotion of specific solutions for access by people with disabilities and specific needs to ICT services. - Promote capacity building programs designed to create incentives for enterprises based on ICT applications. - Prioritize the need to coordinate and align efforts undertaken by all actors involved, at local, national, regional and international levels.
+- Universal Access Policy should: - Ensure the protection of small and medium ICT enterprises against predatory practices. - Take into account local conditions, risks and limitations in defining strategies. - Define mechanisms adapted to local circumstances and avoiding replicating solutions that were designed for another country. - Define funding mechanisms including local participation, ICT operators, other economic sectors, governments and international sponsors, etc. - Encourage the promotion of specific solutions for access by people with disabilities and specific needs to ICT services. - Promote capacity building programs designed to create incentives for enterprises based on ICT applications. - Prioritize the need to coordinate and align efforts undertaken by all actors involved, at local, national, regional and international levels.